Socratic Edmonton - Blog

-This blog is authored by an Edmonton-based psychologist, with the aim of helping readers in Edmonton and beyond navigate the anxiety and fear that comes with extremes.
+Welcome to Greenwood Psychology’s Mental Health blog!
+This blog is authored by an Edmonton-based psychologist, with the aim of helping readers in Edmonton and beyond navigate anxiety, OCD, and compulsive worrying.

 What is Worry and When Is It a Problem?